Arthur Waskow: Views and public honors

 In 2007, Newsweek named him one of the fifty most influential American rabbis.
 In that year also, the Neighborhood Interfaith Movement of Philadelphia presented him its Rev. Richard Fernandez Religious Leadership Award, and the Muslim American Society Freedom Foundation presented him its Peace and Justice Award.
 The Forward named him one of America's "Forward Fifty," creative leaders of American Jewish life.
 In 2014 he was honored by T'ruah: The Rabbinic Call for Human Rights with its first Lifetime Achievement Award as a Human Rights Hero.
 In 2015, The Jewish Daily Forward named him one of "America's most inspiring rabbis".

 In 2017, the Reconstructionist Rabbinical College awarded Waskow its once-a-year honorary doctorate of humane letters.

 Waskow taught as a Visiting Professor in the religion departments of Swarthmore College (1982–83, on the thought of Martin Buber and on the Book of Genesis and its rabbinic and modern interpretations); Temple University (1975–76 on contemporary Jewish theology and 1985–86, on liberation theologies in Judaism, Christianity, and Islam); Drew University (1997–1998, on the ecological outlooks of ancient, rabbinic, and contemporary Judaism and on the synthesis of mysticism, feminism, and social action in the theology and practice of Jewish renewal); Vassar College (1999 on Jewish Renewal and Feminist Judaism); from 1982 to 1989 on the faculty of the Reconstructionist Rabbinical College (contemporary theology and practical rabbinics); and in 2005 on the faculty of the Hebrew Union College-Jewish Institute for Religion (the first course on Eco-Judaism in any rabbinical seminary).

 Beginning with his first arrest in 1963, in a walk-in to end racial segregation by a Baltimore amusement park, and continuing through his arrest at the US Capitol in 2016 in a protest calling for more democratic election processes in the US — getting what he called "Hyper-Wealth" out of election campaigns and ending voter suppression aimed at disfranchising especially racial and ethnic minorities, the poor, the young, and the old— and most recently with arrests in Philadelphia at the ICE offices in protest of US governmental hostility to refugees and immigrants—he was arrested about 26 additional times, each time for a non-violent protest against racism, militarism, polluting the Earth, or interference with democratic process.
 He claimed each as a public honor and religious act, in the spirit of the remark by Rabbi Abraham Joshua Heschel after the Selma March for voting rights: "I felt as if my legs were praying."

-He continues to be a prolific writer and speaker in the public sphere on the topic of social justice through a Jewish Renewal lens.
-The Arthur Ocean Waskow Papers (1948-2009)] are archived at the American Jewish Historical Society.
+He continued to be a prolific writer and speaker in the public sphere on the topic of social justice through a Jewish Renewal lens.
+The Arthur Ocean Waskow Papers (1948–2009) are archived at the American Jewish Historical Society.
 More recent papers are archived at the University of Colorado in Boulder.

+Death

+Waskow died at his Philadelphia home on October 20, 2025, at the age of 92.